Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **SoftMax Probability**: The probability assigned to each class in a **SoftMax model**, computed by transforming the dot products of data and model parameters.
 - **SoftMax Regression**: A variant of logistic regression that assigns probabilities to multiple classes by transforming outputs into a probability distribution.
 - **Softmax**: Converts the output of a layer into probabilities for class membership.
+- **Steer**: Steer is the act or set of instructions a user or developer gives to a Large Language Model to direct its behavior, tone, content, or persona.
 - **Stride**: The step size with which the convolutional filter moves across the image.
 - **Soma**: The main body of a neuron that contains its nucleus.
 - **Standardization of Features**: The process of scaling features to make them comparable and reduce unbalanced impact on predictions.